TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          .splitChar

-         (Since TYPO3 6.1) Can be set to define an alternative special character. stdWrap is available.
+         Can be set to define an alternative special character. stdWrap is available.
 Default is "\|" - the vertical line.
 This sub-property is useful in cases when the default special character would be recognized by :ref:`objects-optionsplit` (which takes precedence over noTrimWrap).

          **Example:** ::